kyrran/AerialRobotics_Display/README.md

 | **Traj B**            | <img src="gym_pybullet_drones/assets/demo2-epi5.gif" alt="demo2-epi5" width="250"/> | <img src="gym_pybullet_drones/assets/demo5-epi5.gif" alt="demo5-epi5" width="250"/> | <img src="gym_pybullet_drones/assets/demo6-epi5.gif" alt="demo6-epi5" width="250"/> | <img src="gym_pybullet_drones/assets/demo0-epi5.gif" alt="demo0-epi5" width="250"/> |

 ## Most Effective Strategy
+This strategy was chosen based on an analysis of its smoothness, agility, and control techniques, as well as human observation.
+Unlike SAC, which aggressively flies over the branch to encourage wrapping, or other SACfD strategies that either exert excessive upward force to tighten the wrapping or make abrupt up-down pitch adjustments to swing the tether, this strategy involves a single upward pitch followed by a quick ascent.
+It then smoothly switches back to tighten the tether, while also avoiding payload collisions.
+The whole trajectory balances the agility and smoothness, invovling subtle control technique with deliberate control intention.

 | **Normal Speed**                                                                                                                             | **Slow Motion**                                                                                                                             | **Corresponding Simulation**                                                                                                                        |
 |-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|